Apteco/AptecoPSModules/Apteco.OSMGeocode/Readme.md

+# Introduction

+This module is intended to show the value of external data and make "appetite" on more data that is out there.

 # Installation

 You can just download the whole repository here and pick this script or your can use PSGallery through PowerShell commands directly.